High-five Your Cat The Right Way!

 A cat's toes are an important part of their anatomy.
 Their entire bodies are engineered for toe-walking: their backs, shoulders, paw and leg joints, muscles, tendons, and ligaments are designed to distribute a cat's weight across the toes.

 When a cat's claws are surgically removed, the claw isn't just clipped.
 The whole claw/toe bone is surgically removed, including the ligaments and tendons.
 Regardless of the surgical method used, this elective procedure has the potential to leave lasting damage.
 Some say that declawed cats can experience long term nerve damage, back or joint problems, litter box problems, personality changes or aggression, or other possible problems.
 The effects of declawing are still being researched by the veterinary community, although these days most veterinarians will only perform declawing in special situations.
+At this point in time, we generally do not perform declaws.

 - The most obvious alternative is Trimming the Claws.
 Just like a dog's nails can be trimmed, so can a cat's claws.
 It is an easy and pain-free task you can learn to do yourself at home.